 About the Mayakoba Golf Classic

-The Mayakoba Golf Classic – which is held at El Camaleon Golf Club in Playa del Carmen in Quintana Roo, Mexico – has been part of the PGA Tour since 2007.
+The World Wide Technology Championship – which is currently held at El Cardonal Golf Course, Mexico – has been part of the PGA Tour since 2007.
 It was the first regular PGA Tour event to be held outside of the United States of America or Canada.
 The tournament has become a prestigious competition, with the world’s best players competing for the trophy each year.

 Funk Wins First in 2007